carlosandredoria/A3/README.md

 Follow these step-by-step instructions to complete the assignment:

-#### 1. Create a Windows Forms Project
+#### 1. Import the Assignment Repository

-1. Open Visual Studio.

-2. Navigate to "File" > "New" > "Project...".
+1. In Visual Studio, go to "File" > "Clone Repository..."

-3. Select "Windows Forms App (.NET Framework)" as the project template.

-4. Name your project and choose a location to save it.
+2. Paste the assignment repository URL provided to you by the instructor.

-5. Click "Create" to initiate the project.
+3. Click "Clone" to import the assignment repository into Visual Studio.

 #### 2. Design the User Interface (UI)